 The script is good with the right humor us laugh throughout.
 Cinematography is as grand as ever as is the familiar score by Hans Zimmer.
 Unlike the two titles sandwiched in-between this, On Stranger Tides is stronger than it’s given credit for.
 With a fifth film on the rumor mill, I would certainly be back for more.
 There is so many Jack Sparrow stories the writers can tell.
 I mean, really, who doesn’t want to go on another adventure with the just-on-the-edge-of-sane-but-eccentric Captain Sparrow?
 At this point, my confidence is (mostly) restored in this franchise, so let’s set sail for another one.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)Johnny Depp returns as THE Captain Jack Sparrow.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)Johnny Depp returns as THE Captain Jack Sparrow.
 ‘Pirates of the Caribbean: On Stranger Tides’ (2011). #Movies #JohnnyDepp #Disney #FWArchives Click To Tweet

 find us on social media: MeWe; Instagram; or Pinterest – and join Finding Wonderland’s NEW reader group on MeWe!